AK-47s get extreme makeover in new London art show

 They then travel to nearby auction house Phillips de Pury & Company where they will be sold on October 4, and the proceeds will go to the Peace One Day charity which promotes a global day of ceasefire and non-violence every September 21.

-Hirst's contribution is instantly recognisable -- he has "spin painted" his gun in garish colours.
+Hirst's contribution is instantly recognizable -- he has "spin painted" his gun in garish colors.
 Jake and Dinos Chapman have their guns held by two toddlers whose noses have been turned into phalluses.

 CONGEALED BLOOD

-One of the visitors' favourites was Nancy Fouts's "Dont' Touch", an AK-47 covered in silver-sprayed thorns which, from a distance, look soft and furry.
+One of the visitors' favorites was Nancy Fouts's "Dont' Touch", an AK-47 covered in silver-sprayed thorns which, from a distance, look soft and furry.

 Palestinian artist Laila Shawa said she was no stranger to the seemingly ubiquitous assault rifle.